dimroc/blog/_drafts/etl-language-showdown-pt2.md

 - Updated to Elixir version 1.0.4
 - Reduction no longer writes to intermediary file.
 - Actor model is beautiful in Elixir.
+- No significant performance improvement when using String.contains instead of regex.
 - Changing this

 {% highlight elixir %}